cobbler/cobbler/docs/cobbler-conf.rst

 Enable iPXE booting?
 Enabling this option will cause Cobbler to copy the ``undionly.kpxe`` file to the TFTP root directory, and if a profile/system is configured to boot via iPXE it will chain load off ``pxelinux.0``.

-.. note:: We now gPXE is not active anymore and try to transition the code, settings and guide we have to iPXE.

 default: ``False``

 enable_menu